radio-aktywne/gecko/docs/docs/02-Usage.md

     http://localhost:31000/record
 ```

-You should receive a response containing the credentials and port number
+You should receive a response containing
+a token, host address and port number
 that you can use to connect to the stream and start sending audio.
-The credentials are only valid for a limited time.
+The token is only valid for a limited time.

 ## Sending audio